beanshell/beanshell/README.md

 ## Development road map

-Current development effort is going towards the next major BeanShell release.
+Current development effort is focused towards releasing BeanShell 3.0.
 The following road map serves as a guide to gauge progress to the next release.

  - [x] Merge fork BeanShell2
  - [x] Support for Java 9/10 with illegal access denied